Chainsaw safety features

+Chainsaws and chainsaw operations require specific risk control methods.

-Chainsaws incorporate numerous safety features common to many engine-driven power tools.
-Manufacturers have invented numerous design features to improve safety.
-Some features have become de facto standards, and others are legal requirements in particular jurisdictions.
-Best practice dictates that an operator should inspect the saw before starting work and only operate the saw if all the safety features are properly functional.
+Chainsaws include numerous safety features common to many engine-driven power tools.
+Manufacturers have developed numerous design features to enhance safety.
+Some of these features have become de facto standards, while others are legally required in certain jurisdictions.
+It is best practice for operators to inspect the chainsaw before starting work and to ensure all safety features are functional before use.

 Additional safety features are a significant commercial advantage to chainsaw producers.
 Companies continue to develop new features over time.
 Most chainsaw safety features are focused on the kickback problem, and seek to either avoid it (chain and bar design), or to reduce the risk of injury should it occur (chain brakes).

 In addition to the safety features built into the chainsaw, operators should also wear specific chainsaw safety clothing.
 Most older saws have few or none of these features, and extra care should be taken in their use.